marsgpl/npm-cnnct/README.md

 use this npm module to easily create network service

 features:
-- consume queue to process tasks
+- consumes queue to process tasks
-- provide health metrics for monitoring systems
+- provides health metrics for monitoring systems

 install: